 - Ovulation problems, which can affect the length of your cycle and intensity of your flow

-- Fibroids or polyps, which can cause heavy, painful periods
+- Uterine fibroids, which can cause heavy, painful periods

 - Endometriosis, which can cause intense pain a few days before the start of your period, pain during intercourse, and problems with infertility

 - Problems related to certain birth control methods, such as the pill or Intrauterine Devices (IUDs), which may cause heavy, long-lasting periods or a total absence of a period

 - Certain bleeding disorders, which may cause abnormally heavy menstrual flow

 - Miscarriage, which may cause intense pain and heavy bleeding

 - Ectopic pregnancy, in which an egg becomes fertilized inside of a fallopian tube instead of implanting in the uterine wall

 - Certain types of cancers, like cancer of the uterus or cervix